How long until Veterans Day (observed)?

 In 1953, a shoe store owner named Al King started a campaign that the day should celebrate all veterans, not just those who served in World War 1, suggesting it should be renamed 'All' Veterans Day.

-Ed's idea was taken up by his local Chamber of Commerce and then by a local congressman, who helped push a bill for the holiday through Congress.
-President Eisenhower signed it into law and in May 1954, Congress amended officially replaced 'Armistice' with 'Veterans'.
+Al's idea was taken up by his local Chamber of Commerce and then by a local congressman, who helped push a bill for the holiday through Congress.
+President Eisenhower signed it into law and in May 1954, Congress amended the law and officially replaced 'Armistice' with 'Veterans'.